Navigating the process can be a challenge.

 - Common Misconceptions: For example – that a 3D mammogram (also called DBT or tomosynthesis) completely solves the issue with breast density.
 It does not.

 - General Confusion: Many GP and OBGYNs are not current and are confused about the various guidelines issued by different medical organizations.

-Roadblock Comment: It’s not considered standard of care at this point for women with dense breasts to automatically get supplemental screening.
+Roadblock Comment: It’s not considered standard of care for women with dense breasts to automatically get additional screening.

-Your Response: Does your risk model include density?
+Your Possible Response: Does your risk model include density?
 If not, it should.
-What do you recommend then beyond mammograms for those of us with dense breasts, when we know that less than half of all cancers will be found by mammography, including 3D?
+What do you recommend beyond mammograms for those of us with dense breasts?
+Additionally, many women who develop breast cancer are not particularly at higher risk.

 What to say when talking to doctors:

 Potential questions and conversation starters.
 Be sure to ask, learn, insist, and persist until you are satisfied with the outcome of your conversation.

 - What is my density level?
 What does that mean to you?

 - What is my BI-RADS rating?
 What does that mean to you?

 - How confident are you that this test has found any cancer that may be present?